web-infra-dev/rsbuild/packages/document/docs/en/guide/basic/typescript.md

 ## Type checking

-Currently, the only stable TypeScript type checking tool is TSC, and it usually takes a while to check types in a large project, so Builder by default using tsChecker([fork-ts-checker-webpack-plugin](https://github.com/TypeStrong/fork-ts-checker-webpack-plugin)) for asynchronous type checking, it won't block project setup.
+Currently, the only stable TypeScript type checking tool is TSC, and it usually takes a while to check types in a large project, so Rsbuild by default using tsChecker([fork-ts-checker-webpack-plugin](https://github.com/TypeStrong/fork-ts-checker-webpack-plugin)) for asynchronous type checking, it won't block project setup.

 Set tsChecker(with default options):